sgsbucket/animan-doc/docs/renderman/upload_cutup.md

 ## Options
-There are options that you can specify before uploading the cutup
+There are options that Admins can specify before Uploading the Cutup:

 - Split Videos Only

-  Check this option will make the process only prepare all the resources of the cutup, including thumbnails, animatic.mp4, audio.wav and json files of all the shots, but it will not be uploaded to server.
+  Checking this option will prepare all the Resources of the Cutup, including Thumbnails, animatic.mp4, audio.wav and .json files for all the Shots, but it will not be Uploaded to the Animan server.

-  If it useful when diagnosing the cutup and the animatic.
+  If it useful when diagnosing the Cutup and the Animatic.

 - Allow Custom FPS

-  If unchecked, the cutup process will not proceed if the detected FPS of the animatic is neither 23.97 nor 29.97.
+  If unchecked, the Cutup process will only  proceed if the detected FPS of the animatic is 23.97 or 29.97.